-The second part of your assessment will examine how you presented yourself to the admissions committees.
-Keep in mind that these aspects of your application are necessarily subjective – there are often no right or wrong answers – but they should be subjected to the same rigorous critique as the previous section.
+The next part of your assessment will examine how you presented yourself to the admissions committees.
+(You can review part 1 of your assessment in our earlier post, Reapplying to Med School: Evaluating Your Medical School Profile.)
+Keep in mind that this part of your application is necessarily subjective – there are often no right or wrong answers – but they should be subjected to the same rigorous critique as the previous post.
 Unlike your MCAT scores or grades, however, applicants have a lot of control over the elements in this section.
 Did you take full advantage of this to show yourself in the best light?
 This question is especially relevant when we look at the written portion of your application.

 There’s no doubt that personal statements are highly subjective – what works for one reader might not work for the next.
 Nonetheless, it’s important to ask whether, in your honest opinion, you’ve presented the strongest possible personal statement.